Journey Manager (JM) Previously known as Transact Manager (TM). | System Manager / DevOps | 17.10 This feature was updated in 17.10.

-A service has a service type defining functionality it implements, for example, virus scanning.
-There can be multiple services per service type.
-However, only one of them is set as the default service for each type.
+Each service has a service type, which defines what functionality it implements, for example, virus scanning.
+There can be multiple services per every service type.
+However, only one of them can be set as the default service for each type.
 You can define your own service types and create corresponding services to implement specific requirements, for example, to notify customers via SMS, using Fluent Groovy API.

 Services can have various parameters, which you can customize to control their run-time behavior.